Supersonic-Sites/ElopeTofino/content/_index.md

     cta_link: contact/
     cta: Let's Talk
     desc: >+
       Flee from stress.
-Drop the extras. <br><br> Memorialize your special day with an intimate and meaningful celebration.
+Drop the extras.
+Memorialize your special day with an intimate and meaningful celebration.

     cta2_link: pricing/
     title: Elope Tofino